-Downloads and Guides: Advanced Instructions for AnyConnect VPN for Windows
+Downloads and Guides: Advanced Instructions for AnyConnect for VPN for Mac OS X

 File System Paths

 The path, or unique location of, the Cisco AnyConnect VPN for Mac OS X file system is /opt/cisco/vpn

 Command Line Access

-- You will see a numbered list of groups.
+- You should see a numbered list of groups.
 The groups correspond to the departmental VPN groups.
-Enter the number that corresponds to your desired group.
+Select the number that corresponds to your desired group.
 In most cases, AnyConnect-UofMvpn will be the correct group.

-- The default username is in square braces [ ].
-If correct, just press Return.
+- The default username is in square braces: [ ].
+If it is correct, just press Return.
 If not, enter the correct information and press Return.

 - Complete these fields: